 You are not required to take distributions from your Roth IRA during your lifetime.
-After your death, the required minimum distribution rules described above as though the Roth IRA owner (you) died before the required beginning date.
+After your death, the required minimum distribution rules described above as though the Roth IRA owner died before his or her required beginning date.

 The required minimum distribution rules are complex.
-If you have questions about required minimum distributions, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS website at www.irs.qov, or speak to a qualified tax professional.
+If you have questions about required minimum distributions, you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS website at www.irs.gov, or speak to a qualified tax professional.